operator-framework/java-operator-sdk/docs/content/en/docs/migration/v4-5-migration.md

 ---
 title: Migrating from v4.4 to v4.5
-description: Migrating from v4.4 to v4.5
 layout: docs
 permalink: /docs/v4-5-migration
 ---

-# Migrating from v4.4 to v4.5

 Version 4.5 introduces improvements related to event handling for Dependent Resources, more precisely the [caching and event handling](https://javaoperatorsdk.io/docs/dependent-resources#caching-and-event-handling-in-kubernetesdependentresource)